“Climate is what we expect. Weather is what we get.”–Mark Twain

 “Since When Is Asparagus a FRUIT?”

 OK, you got us there….but at the start of the CSA season strawberries are the only fruit available.
 So, we try to liven up the shares with some delicious early spring veggies such as crisp, sweet asparagus spears and tender, juicy sugar snap peas grown by our friends at Snead’s Asparagus Farm.
-And rhubarb, thought typically used in desserts, is actually a veggie, too.
+And rhubarb, though typically used in desserts, is actually a veggie, too.
 The bottom line is that while we reserve the right to be a little arbitrary, we believe you’ll be happy with the choices we make each week on your behalf.